$138,028Average Value$105Average Price per Sq Ft3Homes For Sale

 Public school path starts at Lauer’s Park and ends at Reading High

 Lauer’s Park Elementary School lies in the heart of the community.
 On its campus, students learn in the classroom and the GoggleWorks Garden, a small community grow space supported by a local community organization.
-Great Schools gives the school a 6/10 rating with exceptionally high marks for year-over-year student progress.
-After finishing 4th grade at Lauer’s Park, kids typically attend Southwest Middle School and Reading Senior High School.
+Niche gives Lauer's Park a D-plus rating.
+After finishing 4th grade at Lauer’s Park, kids typically attend D-rated Southwest Middle School and C-minus-rated Reading Senior High School.

 Sixth Ward dining includes Hispanic, soul food and Asian flavors